 The case interview is a tricky interview format that requires careful study in advance.
-In my previous three posts I discussed the importance of knowing what format to expect as you schedule an interview, and explored Panel and Group formats.
+In my previous three posts I discussed the importance of knowing what format to expect as you schedule an interview, and I explored Panel and Group formats.

 In the case format, the interviewers are not only looking for a good answer; they’re looking for the entire process you use to come up with your answer.
 They want to see how you work by observing you in action.

-Case interviews are intended to evaluate a wide variety of skills at once: problem-solving, analysis, creativity, communication, technical skills and more, including the ability to thinking quickly on your feet and handle an unfamiliar situation while keeping your cool.
+Case interviews are intended to evaluate a wide variety of skills at once: analysis, problem-solving, creativity, communication, technical skills and more, including the ability to thinking quickly on your feet and handle an unfamiliar situation while keeping your cool.

 Some overall tips for success include the following:

 - Listen very carefully to all instructions and questions.
 If you’ve been given those in writing, read them carefully and make sure you understand everything.

 - Ask for a moment to consider the case before answering.
 If no time limit is offered, a minute or two is usually acceptable, while five minutes is too much.